tonytw1/osm-jigsaw/README.md

 ##### 1) Split the extract file

-An OSM extract seems to list nodes, ways and then relations.
+An OSM extract seems to be ordered by nodes, ways and then relations.
 This is not the optimal ordering for our workflow.
-There are gains to be had by spliting the extract file by entity type to save time spent scanning past entites we are not interested in.
+There are gains to be had by splitting the extract file by entity type to save time spent scanning past entities we are not interested in.

 ```
 input="ireland-and-northern-ireland-180717"